joaovict0r2/joaovict0r2/README.md

 # Hey 👍 What's up ?

-I’m João, a computer technician, software engineer and drummer, enthusiastic about Web3 and AI.
+I’m João, a computer technician, software engineer and drummer, enthusiastic about Web Performance and AI.
 Working with Front-end Development.

 ## About me
 🌍 Working for a major player in the industry in Brazil <br>